rodocite/rodocite.github.io/_posts/2015-10-12-generatePromise.md

 ---
 layout: post
-title: generatePromise( )
+title: mockPromise( )
 ---
-I was looking a bit deeper into Javascript's native Promises and ended up creating a simple helper function that generates a timed promise.
+I was looking a bit deeper into Javascript's native Promises and ended up creating a simple helper function that generates a timed mock promise.
 I thought it might be useful for people who want to play around with promises-- just paste the code block into your code.
 Keep in mind `console.error` doesn't work in [repl.it](https://repl.it)

 There are four optional arguments: